cscjjk/cscjjk.github.io/index.md

 *Comment: This paper is the full version of my CCCG11 paper.
 Among others, it presents an $O(n^2)$ time algorithm for finding Maximal Area Parallelogram.*

+### Selected Honors

+*2002,2003*         Gold medals in China National Olympiad in Informatics.

+*2005*                   Champion of ACM/ICPC regional contest, Chengdu (as the team leader)

+*2006*                   19-th place of ACM/ICPC word finals (as the team leader)

 ### Other experiences